 - All staff will be made aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Staff are made aware of how children's experiences, can impact on their mental health, behaviour and education.
-Staff will be given training in mental health issues and how to recognise when child's mental health may be at risk. - Staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+Staff are made aware of how children's experiences, can impact on their mental health, behaviour, attendance and progress in school.
+Staff will be given regular training in mental health issues and how to recognise when child's mental health may be at risk. - The school has appointed a lead for mental health, who has been/is being trained to have the knowledge and skills to promote and lead on wellbeing and mental health across the school. - Staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
 Staff are expected to be vigilant at all times and if they have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the DSL or a deputy. - The school is proactive in promoting the mental health and well-being of pupils.
 This includes links to the school's approach for preventing and tackling bullying. - The school has in place a range of ways to support children's mental health both within and beyond the school.
 This includes routes to escalate and clear referral and accountability systems.
-These issues are discussed at our regular welfare team meetings.
+Our School Welfare team meets regularly and includes our learning mentor as well as close cooperation with our school counsellor.